Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Preliminaries

-The \emph{linear rank-width} of $G$, denoted by $\lrw(G)$, is defined as the minimum width over all linear layouts of $G$ if $\abs{V(G)}\ge 2$, and otherwise, let $\lrw(G):=0$.
+and if $\abs{V(G)}=1$, then the width is defined to be $0$.
+The \emph{linear rank-width} of $G$, denoted by $\lrw(G)$, is defined as the minimum width over all linear layouts of $G$.

 Caterpillars and complete graphs have linear rank-width at most $1$.
-Ganian~\cite{Ganian10} gave a characterization of the graphs of linear rank-width at most $1$, and call them \emph{thread graphs}.
-Adler and Kant\'{e}~\cite{AdlerK13} showed that linear rank-width and path-width coincide on forests, and therefore, there is a linear time algorithm to compute the linear rank-width of forests.
+Ganian~\cite{Ganian10} gave a characterization of graphs of linear rank-width at most $1$, and called them \emph{thread graphs}.
+Adler and Kant\'{e}~\cite{AdlerK13} showed that linear rank-width and path-width coincide on forests, and therefore, there is a linear-time algorithm to compute the linear rank-width of forests.
 It is easy to see that the linear rank-width of a graph is the maximum over the linear rank-widths of its connected components.
-The following is folklore and admits an easy proof.